-Spain Switzerland United Kingdom In case the controlled low-taxed non-resident entity has an organization of human and material means to carry out its business activity, income derived by such entity must be included by the Spanish corporate taxpayer, at the pro rata share in the results of the CFC, if the income derived qualifies as 'passive' (e.g. income from passive real estate investments, interest, dividends from non-qualifying subsidiaries, insurance income, passive intellectual property income, income from derivative instruments).
-Special rules apply for dividends and capital gains, which may be abolished according to draft legislation published on October 23, 2020 (not in force yet), assuming that they are not compliant with ATAD.
+Spain Switzerland United Kingdom In case the controlled low-taxed non-resident entity or In August 2019, the EU commission published a decision permanent establishment has an organization of human in the Official Journal that the UK's rules for exempting and material means to carry out its business activity, non-trading finance profits from its CFC charge constituted income derived by such entity must be included by the State Aid to the extent that the relevant significant people Spanish corporate taxpayer, at the pro rata share in the function for those profits was located in the UK.
+The UK results of the CFC, if the income derived qualifies as has passed legislation to allow it to collect the disputed tax 'passive' (e.g. income from passive real estate investments, and, in a decision released in June 2022 the General Court, interest, dividends, insurance income, passive intellectual dismissed the joined appeals of the UK government and property income, income from derivative instruments, a taxpayer against the Commission's decision.
+However, income from financial activities that do not qualify as the case is the subject of an ongoing appeal. economic activities, income obtained from non-resident related parties where such entities add limited or none value to the transaction).

 Spanish CFC rules provide for a credit system aimed to avoid double taxation.